 The assembly specified by assemblyName was found, but could not be loaded.

 The assembly specified by assemblyName is not a valid assembly.

 Version 2.0 or later of the common language runtime is currently loaded and assemblyName was compiled with a later version.

 The operation is attempted on an unloaded application domain.

-assemblySecurity is not nullptr.
-When legacy CAS policy is not enabled, assemblySecurity should be nullptr.
+assemblySecurity is not null.
+When legacy CAS policy is not enabled, assemblySecurity should be null.

 The specified assembly has no entry point.

 The ExecuteAssemblyByName method provides similar functionality to the ExecuteAssembly method, but specifies the assembly by display name or AssemblyName rather than by file location.
 Therefore, ExecuteAssemblyByName loads assemblies with the Load method rather than with the LoadFile method.

 The assembly begins executing at the entry point specified in the .NET Framework header.